ibowditch/userdocs/events.md

 # Events

 Events are a central part of the sign-in system.
+Think of an event like a page in the old Attendance Book.

 When you attend the station, you sign-in to an activity that is occurring at the station, in the same way that you signed into an activity on the old Attendance Book.
-The details of the activity were given at the top of the page in the Attendance Book, including the date, OIC, a description of the activity etc.

 An Event on the sign-in system is just like a page in the Attendance book.
-When you create an Event, you provide the same details as if you were filling in the top of the page in the Attendance book.
+When you create an Event, you provide the same details as if you were filling in the top of the page in the Attendance book, including:

+* Date and time of an activity

+* Name of the OIC running the activity

+* The type of actvity (Training, Maintenance, Meeting, .. etc.)

+* A brief description of the activity

+* A list of members who attended the activity, along with the times they signed in and out

 When these details have been supplied, you will have a new event that members can sign-in to.